 Building & Renovating

-When it comes to building and renovating there are a lot of forces at play encouraging you to tread down the well worn path of mass produced, easily accessed, quick to install materials, which in the case of renovations, usually follow the indiscriminate ripping out of what was previously in place and sending it all to landfill.
+When it comes to building and renovating there are a lot of forces at play encouraging you to tread down the well worn path of mass produced, easily accessed, quick to install materials, which in the case of renovations, usually means the ripping out everything and sending it to landfill.

 When we are putting joinery into our homes it can be difficult to think of the day in 20 or 30 years when someone will be taking it out again to 'modernise'.
 However, this is the reality and materials such as MDF which is a type of particle board used in cabinetry are very difficult to recycle or reuse.
 Aside from the toxic chemicals such as formaldehyde contained within them, by virtue of having mixed materials, such as laminate board glued or baked onto them, it is difficult to seperate out the various components for recycling.

-So, if we can encourage you to take the slower, more expensive, but ultimately more rewarding route of using or reusing sustainable materials, and diverting as much of the old materials from landfill as possible, we think you will be stoked with the end result.
+So, we hope to encourage you to take the slower, but ultimately more rewarding route of using or reusing sustainable materials, and diverting as much of the old materials from landfill as possible.

 Second Hand: Source good quality second hand materials such as doors and windows prior to starting a build or reno, and then adjust accordingly to make them fit.
 Trademe and second hand building supply yards are a great place for these.
 For any doors and windows send them in the same direction and you may even get a few dollars for them.